erwinbierens/A365-Onboarding/README.md

 After creating the Apps, a secret value will be created for 24 months for the Authentication App.

+The script will also create 2 new acocunts.
+* Presence Watcher for Anywhere365
+* EC365 Agent (Test User)

 Run script:
 .\Create-Apps.ps1